If you're a high school senior who lives in Randolph County, you may be a Randolph Community College Presidential Scholar!

 Five high school seniors will be selected as RCC Presidential Scholars and will

 - Receive a $2,500 scholarship for their first year of study ($1,250 fall and $1,250 spring) that is renewable for the second year

 - Meet regularly with RCC's president, Dr. Robert S. Shackleford Jr.

-- Attend RCC's prestigious Student Leadership Academy during their first year of enrollment
+- Apply to attend RCC's prestigious Student Leadership Academy during their first year of enrollment

-High school seniors from Randolph County public, private, and home schools are invited to apply.
+High school seniors who reside in and attend a public, private, or home school in Randolph County are invited to apply.
 To be considered, students must

 - Have an unweighted GPA of at least 3.0

 - Submit the application packet (application, two recommendations, and high school transcript) by 3 p.m. on Friday, Feb.
 12, 2016.